 Donating plasma is similar to donating blood.
 A donor will be comfortably reclined in a chair during the actual donation.
 A needle is placed in one arm and the blood goes through specialized plasmapheresis equipment that separates your plasma from the rest of the blood components.
 A donor’s red blood cells are then returned to the body using the same needle.
-All materials that come in contact with a donor’s blood during the plasmapheresis process are sterile and single-use.
+All materials that come into contact with a donor’s blood during the plasmapheresis process are sterile and single-use only.
 During your donation, you will have the use of one arm and may use a handheld device or just relax and watch TV.
 Learn more about the plasma donation process.